packagist/private-packagist-docs/composer-tips.md

 ### Composer update performance

-To get a better understanding of what is happening during a `composer update` the command should be run with `-vvv` which enabled a more verbose output.
+To get a better understanding of what is happening during a Composer command like `composer update` or `composer install` you can add the option `-vvv` which enables very verbose debug output.
+The option `--profile` can help identify in which steps exactly Composer takes a lot of time or uses too much memory.

 ##### Resolving dependencies